harshadvelhal379/Simple-Resume-Builder/README.md

 -  firstly create 4 folders named css, js, images and fonts and keep index and python files in main folder
 -
 - keep all files of css in one folder (css)
-- keep all fonts at one folder(fonts)
+- keep all fonts at one folder(fonts) *glyphicons-halflings-regular.eot *glyphicons-halflings-regular *glyphicons-halflings-regular *glyphicons-halflings-regular.woff
+- *glyphicons-halflings-regular.woff2
 - keep all .js files in single folder(js)
 - keep .png file inside a folder named images